Meet our Contractors

 Fundraising and Conference Coordinator

-Jane Townsend (Lake County, California) has been an Associate Director of AAMSI (Ag Association Management Services, Inc., Sacramento, CA) for almost 30 years.
-The company currently manages 42 agricultural trade associations in California and the Pacific Northwest.
-Among other duties, Ms. Townsend serves as the Executive Director of the California Agricultural Irrigation Association, California Alfalfa & Forage Association, California Bean Shippers Association, California Alfalfa & Forage Research Foundation, and she is a manager of California Women for Agriculture.
-She is Meeting Coordinator for the Mid Pacific Water Users Conference, Western Alfalfa & Forage Symposium, and Family Farm Alliance Annual Conference.
+Jane Townsend (Lake County, California) has been an Associate Director of AAMSI (Ag Association Management Services, Inc., Sacramento, CA) for over 30 years.
+The company currently manages over 50 agricultural trade associations in California and the Pacific Northwest.
+Among other duties, Ms. Townsend serves as the Executive Director of the California Agricultural Irrigation Association, United States Committee on Irrigation & Drainage, California Bean Shippers Association, and she is a manager of California Women for Agriculture.
+She is the Meeting Coordinator for the Mid Pacific Water Users Conference and the Family Farm Alliance Annual Conference.
 She studied Journalism at Southwest Texas State University and received a paralegal certification from MTI College.
-She and her husband Craig have three grown children and three granddaughters.
+She and her husband Craig have three grown children and three granddaughters (their “grandposse”).
 They live in Clearlake Oaks, California, and enjoy the great outdoors.

 The Family Farm Alliance is a 501(c)6 tax exempt organization.
 Our support comes exclusively from those who believe our mission is important enough to contribute.
 We believe the cause is important enough to ask for your support.

 Select your membership type:

 If you prefer to donate by check, please refer to our Contact page for more ways to donate.